USS Roosevelt (DDG 80) Transits Strait of Hormuz

-251216-N-IE405-3129 STRAIT OF HORMUZ (Dec.
-16, 2025) The Arleigh Burke-class guided-missile destroyer USS Roosevelt (DDG 80) transits the Strait of Hormuz while operating in the U.S. Central Command (CENTCOM) area of responsibility.
-Roosevelt is deployed to the U.S. 5th Fleet area of operations to support maritime security and stability in the CENTCOM area of responsibility.
+251215-N-IE405-3159 STRAIT OF HORMUZ (Dec.
+15, 2025) U.S. Navy Information Systems Technician 2nd Class Jordan Gilldonahoe, assigned to the Arleigh Burke-class guided-missile destroyer USS Roosevelt (DDG 80), stands watch during a Strait of Hormuz transit.
+Roosevelt is deployed to the U.S. 5th Fleet area of operations to support maritime security and stability in the U.S. Central Command area of responsibility.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Indra Beaufort)

 |Date Taken: